 As we know, hydroxyl radicals are only produced in our natural atmosphere, however clean air devices such as the Wellisair has patented technology that creates these free radicals (OH) and disperses them constantly using the same process of oxidisation.
 Once the oxidisation process has started, the effect called “respiratory explosion” occurs, which consists of a series of cascade reactions that produce more hydroxyl radicals which accelerates the process of eliminating viruses and bacteria.

 The national library of medicine conducted an experiment in testing surface cleaning in a computer classroom using a clean air device.
 The results showed that traces of (OH) radicals went from being barely detectable at all to a four times higher concentration measure whilst the device was in action, clearly showing the level of OH that can be released from clean air technology utilising Hydroxyl Radicals for air cleansing.
+Records of Wellisair testing continue to increase with a number of organisations concluding it to be an efficient device for reducing the amount of bacteria in the air and on surfaces.

 If we’re looking for authority behind the use of Hydroxyl radicals, then the fact that Panasonic will continue to pursue the potential of “hydroxyl radicals contained in water” technology to address possible risks associated with air pollution such as new pathogenic microorganisms is a strong indicator that OH will be a leading strategic technology in the fight against airborne and surface disease prevention.
 Back in 2012 Panasonic conducted a virus clearance test with a 3rd party organisation and confirmed the effectiveness.
 Panasonic announced that “hydroxyl radicals contained in water” technology could be expected to have an inhibitory effect on new viruses and continue extensive research and development in this area.